pkra/peterkrautzberger.org/_posts/2012/2012-06-10-11-dreams-for-the-publishing-debate-2-get-real-credit-for-surveys-and-exposition.md

 layout: post
 title: '11 dreams for the publishing debate -- #2 get real credit for surveys and exposition'
-date: 2012-06-10 14:52:57.000000000 +02:00
+date: 2012-06-10
 categories:
 - scientific community
 tags:
 - publishing
 - publishing debate
-status: publish
-type: post
 published: true
-meta:
-  _edit_last: '3'
-  _cws_is_markdown: '1'
-  dsq_thread_id: '720292594'
-author:
-  login: krautzberger
-  email: p.krautzberger@gmail.com
-  display_name: Peter Krautzberger
-  first_name: Peter
-  last_name: Krautzberger
+permalink: 0109/
 ---

 > And now the continuation...
->  Each new post will start from the top, so scroll down a little if you've read the previous one -- but also check out the [first post](http://wp.me/p1Jsxx-Bs) for some motivation.
+>  Each new post will start from the top, so scroll down a little if you've read the previous one -- but also check out the [first post](/0108/) for some motivation.

 These are dreams.
 Some are realistic---perhaps just around the corner; others are way out there---basically crazy.
 Some will apply to everyone, others only to some.
 But all have diversity in mind, diversity in our expectations of who researchers are and what they do.